 All nominations and winning projects are eligible to be archived with SMARTech and on the Writing and Communication Program website at Georgia Tech.

-Submit completed applications by the first Thursday in April to the Writing and Communication Program Coordinator, Dr. Andrew Cooper at “email@example.com”, or at Skiles 341, personally.
+Submit completed applications by the first Thursday in April to the Associate Director of the Writing and Communication Program, Dr. Andy Frazee at “andy.Frazee@lmc.gatech.edu”, or at Hall 112, personally.